 2. The SS shall configure SCell (Cell 2) on the SCC as per TS 38.508-1 [14] clause 7.5.1.
 Set the parameters according to Tables 6.5.6.1.1.4.1-3 and 6.5.6.1.1.5-1.
 Propagation conditions are set according to Annex C clauses C.2.2.

-3. The SS shall send a DCI format 1_1 command for PCell DL BWP switch.
+3. The SS shall send a DCI format 1_1 command for SCell DL BWP switch.

-4. The UE shall receive the DCI format 1_1 command in PCell’s slot # denoted i, then T1 starts and the UE switch its bandwidth part from BWP-1 to BWP-2:
+4. The UE shall receive the DCI format 1_1 command in SCell’s slot # denoted i, then T1 starts and the UE switch its bandwidth part from BWP-1 to BWP-2:

-a) If the UE starts to report valid ACK/NACK for PCell from the first UL slot that occurs after the beginning of DL slot (i+TBWPswitchDelay+k1)
+a) If the UE starts to report valid ACK/NACK for SCell on PCell from the first UL slot that occurs after the beginning of DL slot (i+TBWPswitchDelay+k1)

 and

-b) If the UE starts to report valid ACK/NACK for SCell from the first UL slot that occurs after the beginning of DL slot (i+TBWPswitchDelay+ Interruption length + k1)
+b) If the UE starts to report valid ACK/NACK for PCell from the first UL slot that occurs after the beginning of DL slot (i+TBWPswitchDelay+ Interruption length + k1)

 and

-c) If the number of consecutive missing ACK/NACK for SCell is no more than 2 for configuation 6.5.6.1.1-1/3 and no more than 1 for configuation 6.5.6.1.1-2/4/5
+c) If the number of consecutive missing ACK/NACK for PCell is no more than 1

 Then, the number of successful subtests is increased by one.
 Otherwise, count a fail for the test and go to step 7

-5. If the UE sends valid ACK/NACK for the PCell on BWP-2, T2 starts.
-During T2, the SS shall not transmit DCI format for PDSCH reception on PCell.
+5. If the UE sends valid ACK/NACK for the SCell on BWP-2, T2 starts.
+During T2, the SS shall not transmit DCI format for PDSCH reception on SCell.

-6. T3 starts from the first slot #j of the DL subframe immediately after the slot wherein bwp-InactivityTimer timer expires.
+6. T3 starts from the first slot #j of the DL subframe immediately after the slot wherein bwp-InactivityTimer timer expires and the SS restarts to send DCI format for PDSCH reception on SCell.
 Then, the UE shall switch its bandwidth part from BWP-2 back to the default bandwidth part – BWP-1:

-a) If the UE starts to report valid ACK/NACK for PCell from the first UL slot that occurs after the beginning of DL slot (j+TBWPswitchDelay+k1)
+a) If the UE starts to report valid ACK/NACK for SCell on PCell from the first UL slot that occurs after the beginning of DL slot (j+TBWPswitchDelay+k1)

 and

-b) If the UE starts to report valid ACK/NACK for SCell from the first UL slot that occurs after the beginning of DL slot (j+TBWPswitchDelay+ Interruption length + k1)
+b) If the UE starts to report valid ACK/NACK for PCell from the first UL slot that occurs after the beginning of DL slot (j+TBWPswitchDelay+ Interruption length + k1)

 and

-c) If the number of consecutive missing ACK/NACK for SCell is no more than 2 for configuation 6.5.6.1.1-1/3 and no more than 1 for configuation 6.5.6.1.1-2/4/5
+c) If the number of consecutive missing ACK/NACK for PCell is no more than 1.

 Then, the number of successful subtests is increased by one.
 Otherwise, count a fail for the test and go to step 7